News from Mercedes-Benz :: March 21, 2013

 The 2013 Mercedes-Benz M-Class sport utility marks the debut of an important new safety feature – Collision Prevention Assist, which uses dedicated radar sensors to monitor the distance to a vehicle in front and to stationary objects.

-If the system senses a risk of imminent collision, it alerts the driver with an audible and visual warning in the instrument cluster.
+If the system senses a risk of imminent collision such as rear-end collisions, it alerts the driver with an audible and visual warning in the instrument cluster.
 The new system can also recognize and adapt its response to a number of driving conditions such as bumper-to-bumper traffic.

 Professor Schoeneburg concludes by stating that “We also put emphasis on intelligent driver assistance systems that could, for the first time, prevent accidents with crossing vehicles or pedestrians, as well as active lane keeping assistance systems which could also prevent accidents with oncoming traffic.
 Anti-dazzle permanent main-beam headlamps are also in development.
 Assistance systems like these are not yet generally required by vehicle safety rating programs, but various institutions are already starting to request and assess them.”